pricewaiter/docs/_platforms/d-magento.md

 * by Customer Group, in PriceWaiter's configuration in "System" -> "Configuration"
 * per Product by toggling the "Disable PriceWaiter Widget?" attribute on a product
 * per Category by toggling the "Enabled" option in the "PriceWaiter" tab on categories

+A separate toggle is available for conversion tools, such as Exit Offers.